 - Madrid (MAD) to London (LHR) in business class, booked through British Airways, operated by Iberia

 Once you've found availability for both flights, book both award flights.
 Keep in mind that this workaround results in you having two separate itineraries.
 If something goes wrong on the first itinerary (from the U.S. to Europe), you may incur change fees or end up forfeiting your second itinerary.
-We highly recommend visiting your first destination for a couple of days before continuing to London.
-At a minimum, allow for sufficient connection time.
+So it's best to leave plenty of time between flights.

 Step 3: Calculate your savings

-All said and done, the cash total of these two itineraries combined is just $151.30 one-way.
-The total number of Avios required is just 46,750.
+All said and done, the out-of-pocket cost of these two itineraries is just $161 one-way.
+The total number of Avios required is 75,500.
 And that's for business class the entire length of the journey.
 You can save even more by booking the intra-Europe flight in economy.

 To compare, let's see what this itinerary would cost if we redeemed Avios for a flight operated by British Airways around the same dates: